 A fall from this height would very likely break every bone in my body.
 I would probably die.

-Maybe I need to die.
-Maybe I'll wake up, if I die.
+Maybe you need to die.
+Maybe you'll finally wake up, if you die.

 The thought struck me with such force that I gasped aloud.
 Strange and morbid though it seemed, the idea that I was trapped within a dream somehow made more sense than any other explanation I had yet arrived at to rationalize this bizarre, surreal, frightening world I found myself in.
 Maybe that's why the window disappeared, I thought.
-To lead me to my death... and on to real life...
+To lead you to your death...and on to real life...

 And the dizzy fear drained out of me, replaced by a kind of calm, focused tranquility.